jazy510/noncoding3torus/README.md

-On 21 October 2021, "Theories of Everything" producer Curt Jaimungal [[interviewed](http://youtu.be/wULw64ZL1BG?t=2430)] [[Luis Elizondo](https://en.m.wikipedia.org/wiki/Luis_Elizondo)].
+On 21 October 2021, "Theories of Everything" producer Curt Jaimungal [interviewed](http://youtu.be/wULw64ZL1BG?t=2430) [Luis Elizondo](https://en.m.wikipedia.org/wiki/Luis_Elizondo).
 During the interview Mr. Elizondo highlighted the fact that one could place a message in DNA that could survive for millions of years; and alluded that such a message exists.
 Although discussed for a short time, no effort was publicly announced by either independent or organizational researchers to verify or refute his claims.
 Given the ramifications if such a message did in fact exist, despite the minuscule chance of a positive finding, it was deemed worthwhile to independently apply some analytic effort and computational resources to determine if his comments held merit.
 If academia wasn't go to get involved and the governments of the world weren't going to release the information (if they have any), then a results-oriented, stubborn-as-heck, ignorance-loathing, hates-being-lied-to, obsessive-puzzle-solving, well-educated-but-not-too-bright, random-person-on-the-Internet is going to have to do it for them; which is exactly what they were calling for.

 The following analysis makes no attempt to determine who or what placed messages into the DNA of, what was later be found, multiple species that include humans.
 Nor does the analysis dismiss that the structure could be naturally occurring.
 Despite no apparent natural selective pressure; there could be some molecular machinery that prefers to pervasively generate 64-base, 3-Torus with 1/2 Mobius twist mathematical structures.